 If no commercial standard substances are available, the only choices so far have been to either (1) synthesise the standards in-house which is very expensive and time-consuming or (2) use other compounds for quantification and ignore the possibility of vastly different response factors.
 The latter choice could lead to errors up to 10 million times.
 Quantem provides a third, overwhelmingly faster, cost-effective and accurate option.

-The developed solution has been launched by Quantem Analytics and aims at providing standard-substance-free quantification solutions for LC/ESI/MS analysis.
-We combine the fundamental research in the field of mass spectrometry with data science to provide the first solution to situations where there simply are no standard substances available for quantification.
+Quantem Model combines the fundamental research in the field of mass spectrometry with data science to provide the first solution to situations where there simply are no standard substances available for quantification.
 Quantem uses machine learning to predict response factors of analytes taking into account the eluent composition at the retention time and instrument you are using as well as the matrix.
-This novel approach is applicable to:

 - All common eluent compositions, both in terms of organic modifiers and additives;